VERY BRITISH PROBLEMS is back and more awkward than ever in this new paperback edition.

 . . . then you may be suffering from VERY BRITISH PROBLEMS

 Very British Problems are sweeping the nation like never before.
-They are in our workplaces, in our homes, in our government buildings, in our schools, cafes, parks, rivers, cities, towns, villages, glove boxes, sock drawers . . .
+They are in our homes, in our Zoom calls, in the queue for the supermarket, in our schools, cafes, parks, rivers, cities, towns, villages, glove boxes, sock drawers . .
 Basically, they're inescapable.
 There is no vaccine.
 There is no cure.
 So there we have it, we're stuck with the malady of Britishness for the foreseeable.
 Nightmare, isn't it?

 Ah, well.
 Could be worse.